 What would a sweets tour of Wichita be without ice cream?
 Old Mill Tasty Shop, another downtown fixture that has served generations of Wichita residents, is a time-honored diner advertising “Fountain Service and Sandwiches.”
 Settle into a booth or grab a stool at the antique soda fountain and indulge in a shake, malt, soda or sundae.
 Quench your thirst with cherry limeade, root beer mixed with marshmallow fluff, or a chocolate, cherry or vanilla Coke.

-Old Mill Tasty Shop, a high-ceilinged place decorated with black-and-white pictures of Old Wichita, also is famous for its homemade carrot cake, a family recipe that calls for a half-inch-thick layer of fluffy, buttery frosting.
+Old Mill Tasty Shop is a high-ceilinged place decorated with black-and-white pictures of Old Wichita.
+It’s also famous for its homemade carrot cake, a family recipe that calls for a half-inch-thick layer of fluffy, buttery frosting.
 The chicken salad (people take it home in big containers) and green chili are other crowd-pleasers.

 One family ran Old Mill from 1932 until 1979; another has been in charge since 1982.

 MilkFloat of Wichita Kansas